its-charan-here/SWIR---Satellite-Image-Reconstruction/README.md

 ## USAGE INSTRUCTIONS

+## Website

+- In order to have a clean and decent User Interface/User Experience, a responsive website has been Created which integrates the Python Backend with a Embedded JS, Bootstrap & CSS frontend.
+These files are listed under `/website`

 ### Download Link : [MIRROR - mega.nz](https://mega.nz/folder/3t0wTaqS#XV5PhaO-eNDGJoDWxqGDHw)

 - Download Weights from the given Mirror and Place them in `NM391_The-Ones-n-Zeros/gans_reconstruction/logs`